Where does Vericant interview students?

 Facing fierce competition, applicants welcome an opportunity to differentiate themselves and express their personalities.
-Additionally, the high numbers of Chinese applicants place a significant strain on a school’s administration capabilities, especially when resources need to be shared across many areas.
+Additionally, the high numbers of Chinese applicants place a significant strain on an institution’s administration capabilities, especially when resources need to be shared across many areas.

 If I am still planning to visit China annually, why would I work with Vericant?

-- Focusing in early on Chinese applicants most serious about attending their school
+- Focusing in early on Chinese applicants most serious about attending their institution

 - Quickly spotting the high performers in their applicant pool

 - Significantly reducing administration, especially with early morning and late night Skype phone calls